-- 1. With the patient in the lithotomy position, clean the meatus area as for Foley catheter insertion. - 2.
-Lubricate the external body of device with any type of generally accepted medical lubricant. - Insert the lubricated inFlow into the urethra until its outer tab (flange) touches the edge of the meatus (Figure 3).
-The tab should be pointing down, towards the vagina.

-Completely depress the Introducer's pusher (Figure 4) until the device is released (Figure 5).
-Do not pull out the Introducer until the device is completely released.
+- With the patient in the lithotomy position, clean the meatus area as for Foley catheter insertion. - 2.
+Lubricate the external body of device with an analgesic medical lubricant. - 3.
+Insert the lubricated inFlow into the urethra until its outer tab (flange) touches the edge of - the meatus (Figure 6).
+The tab should be pointing down, towards the vagina. - Completely depress the Introducer's pusher (Figure 7) until the device is released (Figure 8).
+Do not pull out the Introducer until the device is completely released. - 5.
+Discard the Introducer. - When there is urine in the bladder, check for leakage and for proper device functioning using the Activator (see To Urinate section of this IFU).